Annotated Bibliography About Bilingualism

 Johnson, Ernest B. “Bilingualism.”
 Encyclopedia of American Studies, edited by Simon Bronner, Johns Hopkins University Press, 1st edition, 2016.

-In the article, the author focuses on the introduction of bilingualism as well as explaining how it arises in the society.
-The article is able to explain that bilingualism arises when one gains some level of proficiency in two or more languages.
-The article also deals with the myth that one ought to have equal proficiency in two languages.
-The article explains in a conclusive manner the different types of bilinguals in the society.
-For example, one may be an elite bilingual where they have gained the best understanding of two languages and can use them interchangeably.
-The information can be termed as current since it deals with the existing issues in language.
-The author has published the article based on studies conducted in various regions hence it can be termed as credible.
+The article explains in a conclusive manner the different types of bilinguals in society.
+For example, one may be an elite bilingual with the best understanding of two languages and can use them interchangeably.
+The information can be termed current since it deals with the existing issues in language.
+The author has published the article based on studies conducted in various regions; hence, it can be considered credible.
 The article is very comprehensive in helping the concept of bilingualism as well as how two languages can interact with each other.

 Tokowicz, Natasha.
 “Bilingual Language Processing.”
 Encyclopedia of the Mind, edited by Harold Pashler, Sage Publications, 1st edition, 2013.